Configuring User Authentication for Password Resets

-If you do not want users to be prompted to enter their alternate phone or email or to answer security questions, ensure the checkboxes to authenticate using those options are cleared in both the password resets and unlock panel and in the strong authentication methods panel.
+If you do not want users to be prompted to enter their alternate phone or email or to answer security questions, ensure the checkboxes to authenticate using those options are cleared in the password resets and unlock panel.
 Alternatively, if you aggregate an alternate phone number or email, users will not be prompted to enter that information.

 Providing Codes by Phone

 If you select By providing a verification code sent to alternate phone or work phone, users can choose whether this code is sent as a voice message or a text message.

 Most country codes can receive voice or text messages.
 Review the list of currently supported country codes to verify that users' phones can work with this option.

 Using External Authentication for Password Resets and Account Unlocks